Itinerary: Pontassieve, Londa, Stia, Pratovecchio, Poppi, Camaldoli, Botanical Garden of Valbonella

 The Casentino Valley tour is a short trip that starts and ends in Florence and will allow you to enjoy the natural beauty of the valley and visit some small charming art cities in this area.

-Here, on the tops of the Tuscany hills, at the border of Emilia Romagna region, you will find many architectural jewels that, thanks to the skillful hands and care of the peasants, are fully integrated with the territory.
+Here, on the tops of the Tuscany hills, at the border of the Emilia Romagna region, you will find many architectural jewels that, thanks to the skillful hands and care of the peasants, are fully integrated with the territory.
 Walking through these inspiring landscapes, you will be induced to meditation and self-reflection in a process of slow re-education to silence.
-You will experience that inner peace you have not enjoyed since a long period of time.
+You will experience that inner peace you have not enjoyed for a long period of time.

 During this scenic drive tour in Tuscany, you will have the opportunity to visit: